gap-packages/sgpdec/README.md

 From 1.0.0 we follow BreakVer (see [Break Versioning](https://www.taoensso.com/break-versioning)).
 Briefy, for x.y.z, change in z means that everyone can just safely upgrade, nothing is expected to break.
 Change in y means some minor breaking changes (e.g., renaming, or some other API change).
 Change in x means breaking changes for all users, i.e., major architectural change.
 For changes in x.y, check the ChangeLog!

+For the Git repository, x.y.z-dev means further development is done on top of the x.y.z release, and breaks and disruptive changes can be expected.

 ## Where to complain when something goes wrong?

 Please report any problem or request features by [creating on issue on the project page](https://github.com/gap-packages/sgpdec/issues).